pragyagupta333/SQL_Concepts/06_DataWarehouse_part_1.md

 ### Advantages :
 - Dimension tables are more denormalized to improves performance by minimizing joins and faster queries

 ### Disadvantages :
 - Data redundancy is high and occupies more disk space

+## When to use Star Schema ?
+It is well-suited for reporting and analysis scenarios where centralized fact table contains the measures or numerical values, and dimension tables surrounding it, users can easily navigate the data and perform aggregations, slicing and dicing, and drill-down analysis with less joins and faster data retreival

 ## Snowflake Schema
 - Not all dimension table are connected to fact table directly i.e This schema has fact table which connects to dimension tables and these dimension table are furthur connected to sub-dimension tables